-Toxic gratitude has many forms and it’s very subtle.
-Positivity is so normalized these days that the common belief is that it can only be positive — and this created toxic gratitude culture.
+Toxic gratitude has many forms and is very subtle.
+Positivity is so normalized these days that the common belief is that it can only be positive, and this has created a toxic gratitude culture.

 It’s a dangerous state of mind, sometimes even more dangerous than a negative mindset.
 Believe it or not, it can keep you from growth and expansion because you refuse to see the whole picture.

-You can still be grateful for many things in your life and give yourself the grace to face negative moments and use them as your opportunity for growth.
+You can still be grateful for many things in your life and give yourself the grace to face negative moments and use them as opportunities for growth.

-Let’s explore four lessons from Lisa Bilyeu, co-founder of Impact Theory, on how to avoid slipping into this pitfall (and being grateful for it).
+Let’s explore four lessons from Lisa Bilyeu, co-founder of Impact Theory, on how to avoid slipping into this pitfall (and be grateful for it).

 What Is Toxic Gratitude?